opendocsg/slw-judgments-backfill/2004_SGCA_11/report.md

  Whether on the facts set out in his [second] award, there were any grounds upon which the Arbitrator could properly at law have assessed damages in the manner he did?

-United conceded that for leave to be granted, it needed to show that the appeal came within the guidelines laid down by the House of Lords in _Pioneer Shipping Ltd v BTP Tioxide Ltd_ [1982] AC 724 (“ _The Nema_ ”) and in _Antaios Compania Naviera SA v Salen Rederierna AB_ [1985] AC 191 (“ _The Antaios_ ”), which were affirmed by this court in _Hong Huat Development Co (Pte) Ltd v Hiap Hong & Co Pte Ltd_ [2000] 2 SLR 609.
+United conceded that for leave to be granted, it needed to show that the appeal came within the guidelines laid down by the House of Lords in _Pioneer Shipping Ltd v BTP Tioxide Ltd_ [1982] AC 724 (“ _The Nema_ ”) and in _Antaios Compania Naviera SA v Salen Rederierna AB_ [1985] AC 191 (“ _The Antaios_ ”), which were affirmed by this court in _Hong Huat Development Co (Pte) Ltd v Hiap Hong & Co Pte Ltd_ <span class="citation">[2000] 2 SLR 609</span>.

 11     The _Nema-Antaios_ guidelines for determining whether leave should be granted may be summarised thus: Where the question of law raised is a “one-off” point, leave to appeal should not be given unless it is apparent to the court that the arbitrator was obviously wrong on the face of the record.
 Where the question does not concern a “one-off” issue, leave to appeal should not be given unless the court considers that a strong _prima facie_ case has been made out that the arbitrator was wrong.